 The front-firing paper cone driver is covered by a metal grill while the base has 4 rubber feet that prevent wandering during use.
 The main interfaces and controls can be found on the rear, an RCA input in addition to volume, crossover, and phase (0/180°).
 A power switch is accompanied by a toggle to auto power-on and off based upon the presence or absence of a source signal.
 It’s a handy feature, but in the event that users experience humming, this can be disabled.
 The sub is powered by a 2-pin power cable that can be swapped with a longer unit in-case of a tricky setup.

-The SUB8 covers a frequency range from 40Hz to 120Hz and has a modest 250W RMS maximum output power.
+The SUB8 covers a frequency range from 35Hz to 175Hz (40-120Hz adjustable filters) and offers 250W peak power output or 125W Total RMS.
 As such, it can be paired with fairly small satellite speakers that extend just into the mid-bass.
 However, users will no doubt experience better results using larger speakers and setting the subwoofer crossover to a lower frequency.
 Given its size, this 40Hz figure is respectable if not quite extending into the guttural frequency ranges offered by larger units.
 Still, in small to medium-sized rooms, the SUB8 is easily adequate, filling the space with rich bass and a sense of physical slam at the very bottom that isn’t provided by many 2.0 speaker sets.
 In larger spaces, the SUB8 can struggle to provide the same extension though it does provide plenty of fullness.

 Most importantly, the SUB8 offers a tight bass presentation.
 It is well -controlled and decays quickly.
 As such, it is best suited towards music where it provides admirable detail retrieval, texture, and definition.
 On the contrary, for films requiring deep, wall-shaking rumble the SUB8 cannot overcome its physical size although it does effectively augment 2.0 speaker sets with additional depth and impact.
 The SUB8 is also effective for gaming where its agility benefits rapid effects such as automatic gunfire while providing extra dimension to racing games without incurring offensive drone.
 The SUB8 may not provide the most powerful, physical bass, though it is a high-quality and tactile sound that effectively augments any 2.0 speaker set and is perfectly at home in small to medium-sized rooms.